 BEI Committee members are expected to contribute to the work of the Committee.
-This may include time spent annually preparing and developing BEI Documentation, reviewing Documentation, attending scheduled face-to-face meetings and participating in scheduled teleconferences.
+This may include time spent annually preparing and developing BEI Documentation, reviewing Documentation, attending scheduled face-to-face or virtual meetings, and participating in scheduled teleconferences.
 These expectations may vary for individual members, depending on other activities undertaken within the Committee.
 Individual members will negotiate their activities with the Committee Chair.
 More senior members will also be expected to provide guidance and mentorship to new members.

 Members are expected to comply with all policies and procedures of ACGIH.
-They are expected to interact at all times in a collegial fashion with other members of the Committee and staff.
+They are expected to always interact in a collegial fashion with other members of the Committee and staff.

-Participation on the Committee is a privilege that must be continually earned, through ongoing productivity, participation and collegial behaviour.
-When considering reappointment, the Chair will review a member's participation in light of membership expectations and length of tenure on the Committee.
-As members serve additional terms they are expected to take on a greater role in the Committee, which may include preparing additional Documentation and other activities as needed.
+Participation on the Committee is a privilege that must be continually earned through ongoing productivity, participation, and collegial behavior.
+When evaluating a member for reappointment, the Chair will review a member's participation considering membership expectations and length of tenure on the Committee.
+As members serve additional terms, they are expected to take on a greater role in the Committee, which may include preparing additional Documentation and other educational activities as needed.